Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 You’ll often find examples of this approach among tech businesses.
 Jeff Bezos famously outlined this sort of long-term, customer-focused approach in Amazon’s first pre-IPO letter to shareholders.

 So when you think of building a customer-centric culture, think of long-term results, not short-term goals.
-Take decisions that prioritize client success first, everything else (including the growth of your agency) second.
+Take decisions that prioritize client success first, and everything else (including the growth of your agency) second.

 This requires strong leadership, but the rewards are long-term growth and relationships that last decades, not years.